9 Side Effects Of Castor Oil You Should Be Aware Of

 protip_icon Trivia

-Castor seeds contain CB1A, an allergen that may affect individuals with hypersensitivityi XExaggerated or undesirable response of the immune system that occurs within 24 hours of exposure to an allergen or irritant. during the oil extraction process.
+Castor seeds contain CB1A, an allergen that may affect individuals with hypersensitivityi Exaggerated or undesirable response of the immune system that occurs within 24 hours of exposure to an allergen or irritant. during the oil extraction process.
 The oil doesn’t contain this allergen.

 3. Muscle Cramps